Tetralogy of Fallot

 Tetralogy of Fallot symptoms may include:

 - Blue-tinged skin, lips, and nails when the baby cries or feeds

 - Poor growth

 Tetralogy of Fallot may be diagnosed soon after birth if your doctor notices a blue tinge to your baby’s skin or hears a heart murmur, which are extra sounds heard throughout the cardiac cycle due to increased blood flow.

 Tests performed when diagnosing an atrial septal defect may include:

-- Chest X-Ray: A chest x-ray produces an image of the tissue and bones in the heart and lungs and helps your provider assess the shape, size, and structure of the heart and lungs.
+- Chest X-Ray: A chest X-ray produces an image of the tissue and bones in the heart and lungs and helps your provider assess the shape, size, and structure of the heart and lungs as well as the aeration of or any congestion in the lungs.
 Tetralogy of Fallot can make the right ventricle bigger than normal, giving the heart a characteristic boot shape.

 - Electrocardiogram (ECG or EKG): An electrocardiogram uses electrodes that are placed on the body to record the electrical activity taking place in the heart.
 An ECG/EKG test helps detect abnormal rhythms, such as cardiac arrhythmias, stress on the heart, and damage to the heart muscles.